o-biotech/public-web-docs/docs/launch-cloud-apps/ai-ml/azure-ml.md

 ### Configuring Automated ML Run

-The next step is to configure a Azure Automated Machine Learning run so that it can train and build a model of your choosing.
+The next step is to configure an Azure Automated Machine Learning run so that it can train and build a model of your choosing.
 Start by setting the **New experiment name** to `TemperatureExperiment`, then select the appropriate **Target column**, for this example the `SensorReadings_Temperature` column.
 Now either create or select an existing compute cluster to run the experiment on and select **Next**.

 ![Azure ML Automated ML Run Configure](https://www.fathym.com/iot/img/screenshots/azure-ml-automated-ml-run-wizard-configure-run.png)